2307 S. Rural Road, Tempe, Arizona 85282 | T: (602) 456-0071

 Absolutely.
 If we are available, we will take your call.

 How long does it take to schedule a meeting?

 Typically, meetings can be scheduled within the week or early the following week.

-We keep our clients informed by sending out a regular e-newsletter every monthor so.
-We also send out alerts about changes that impact our clients and maintain a website and blog filled with free information which you can access at www.charitylawyerblog.com.
+We keep our clients informed by sending out a monthly e-newsletter.
+We also send out alerts about changes that can impact you, and maintain a website and blog filled with free information which you can access at www.charitylawyerblog.com.

 Can I call you about any legal problems I have or just about matters within your specialty?

 You are welcome to call about any legal problems you may have.
 If your matter is outside our specific area of expertise, we will refer you to one of our trusted colleagues.